 - Slavery was officially banished in 1924

-- There are three (3) geographical belts which geographically make up the country.
+- There are three (3) geographical belts that geographically make up the country.
 Himal – this is the mountain region in the Great Himalayan Range in the northern part of the country where Mount Everest is located [29,029 feet (8,848 meters) in elevation.
 Pahad — this is the mountain range that usually does not contain snow.
 The climate varies from subtropical to alpine.
-Terai — this is the southern lowland plains which has some hill ranges.
+Terai — this is the southern lowland plains which have some hill ranges.
 These plains came about as a result of the three (3) major rivers in the Himalayas (Narayani, Karnali, and the Koshi) and some smaller rivers below the permanent snow line.
 The climate here is subtropical to tropical.
-Overall, the country has five (5) climate zones dependent on the altitude.
+Overall, the country has five (5) climate zones depending on the altitude.
 Their five (5) seasons are spring, summer, monsoon, autumn, and winter.

 - The country has a large diversity of animals and plants.
-It has one hundred and seven (107) threatened species within its borders (18 plant, 88 animal, and 1 fungi or protist).
+It has one hundred and seven (107) threatened species within its borders (18 plant, 88 animal, and 1 fungus or protist).
 There are ten (10) national parks, one (1) hunting reserve, eleven (11) buffer zones, three (3) conservation areas, and three (3) wildlife reserves.

 - The country has a variety of traditional and regional cuisines utilizing vegetables, herbs, spices, and fruit which is regionally available.
 The foundation of the typical Nepali meal is a cereal prepared with savory dishes (garlic, spices, ginger, lentils, and vegetables).
 Nepali food has a number of vegetarian type dishes from which to choose.

-- Kabaddi (played with a stick) and dandi biyo (contact team sport) are the indigenous sports which have until recently been considered the unofficial national sports.
+- Kabaddi (played with a stick) and dandi biyo (contact team sport) are the indigenous sports that have until recently been considered the unofficial national sports.
 They are still popular in rural areas.
 In 2917 volleyball was designated as the national sport.
 Chess is also popular in the country.
 Cricket and football (soccer) are professional sports in the country.

 Now for Some Stuff to Do